maziac/DeZog/design/Portfolio.md

 # DeZogPlugin

 Plugin to connect the CSpect emulator with DeZog.
+Is now included in the [CSpect Plugins](https://github.com/mikedailly/CSpectPlugins/tree/main/DeZogPlugin).

 # dezogif (dezogif.nex)